Pelagic and Open Ocean Accounting

 Step 2: Condition account

 Condition indicators are derived from satellite oceanography, Argo float data, and RFMO stock assessments.
-Reference levels are based on 1990-2010 climatological means:
+Reference levels are based on 1990-2010 climatological means.
+The four indicators are presented separately rather than aggregated, consistent with TG-2.1 Biophysical Indicators on indicator selection and weighting.

 Step 3: Ecosystem services (annual flows)

-Note: The tuna fisheries value reflects only the national quota allocation managed through WCPFC, representing the country's attributed share of the transboundary stock.
-Licence fees paid by distant-water fishing nations for EEZ access (approximately USD 30,000,000/yr for this hypothetical SIDS) are recorded as economic flows in the national accounts but are not ecosystem service values.
-Carbon sequestration is valued at a conservative USD 20/t CO2, reflecting the methodological uncertainty in attributing open-ocean carbon sequestration to national accounts.
-Compilers may use higher social cost of carbon values with appropriate documentation.
+Note: The tuna fisheries value reflects only the national quota allocation managed through WCPFC.
+Licence fees paid by distant-water fishing nations (approximately USD 30,000,000/yr for this hypothetical SIDS) are recorded as economic flows in the national accounts (SNA current account) and are not added to the ecosystem service supply value—the conceptual basis is described in the Section 3.5 mapping table.

 Step 4: Asset valuation